A Reinforcement Learning Approach in Multi-Phase Second-Price Auction Design: Unknown Market Noise Distribution

-\begin{theorem} Under Assumptions \ref{assumption:linearmdp}, \ref{assumptionf}, \ref{assumptionfdiff}, and~\ref{assumption:coveringnumber}, when $F(\cdot)$ is unknown, for any fixed failure probability $\delta\in(0,1)$, \Cref{algo:unKnownF} achieves at most $\tilde \cO (H^3\sqrt{K}+H^{2.5}\sqrt{ K \log \cN_{1/K}(\cF) })$ regret with probability at least $1-\delta$ in the worst case, where $\tilde \cO (\cdot)$ hides only absolute constants and logarithmic terms. \end{theorem} \begin{proof} See \Cref{sec:proofunknownf} for a detailed proof. \end{proof}
+\begin{theorem} Under Assumptions \ref{assumption:linearmdp}, \ref{assumptionf}, \ref{assumptionfdiff}, \ref{logconcave} and~\ref{assumption:coveringnumber}, when $F(\cdot)$ is unknown, for any fixed failure probability $\delta\in(0,1)$, \Cref{algo:unKnownF} achieves at most $\tilde \cO (H^3\sqrt{K}+H^{2.5}\sqrt{ K \log \cN_{1/K}(\cF) })$ regret with probability at least $1-\delta$ in the worst case, where $\tilde \cO (\cdot)$ hides only absolute constants and logarithmic terms. \end{theorem} \begin{proof} See \Cref{sec:proofunknownf} for a detailed proof. \end{proof}

-We highlight that when $\cN_{1/K}(\cF)$ is polynomial in $1/K$, an implicit assumption found in \citet{kong2021online,foster2021statistical,jin2021bellman},~\Cref{thm:unknownf} shows that~\Cref{algo:unKnownF} achieves $\tilde{\cO}(\sqrt{K})$ regret, improving over revenue regret guarantees found in~\citet{amin2014repeated, golrezaei2019dynamic} with only mild additional assumptions on the nonparametric hypothesis class $\cF$.
-Our result is able to break the well-known $\Omega(K^{2/3})$ revenue lower bound in \citet{kleinberg2003value} with the help of Assumptions~\ref{assumptionf} and~\ref{assumptionfdiff}.
-Nevertheless, as we argued previously, these assumptions are satisfied by widely-used parametric distribution families such as normal distribution and truncated normal distribution~\citep{golrezaei2019dynamic}, hence our result still remains broadly applicable.
+We highlight that when $\cN_{1/K}(\cF)$ is polynomial in $K$, an implicit assumption found in \citet{kong2021online,foster2021statistical,jin2021bellman},~\Cref{thm:unknownf} shows that~\Cref{algo:unKnownF} achieves $\tilde{\cO}(\sqrt{K})$ regret, improving over revenue regret guarantees found in~\citet{amin2014repeated, golrezaei2019dynamic} with only mild additional assumptions on the nonparametric hypothesis class $\cF$. \re{Our result is able to beat the well-known $\Omega(K^{2/3})$ revenue lower bound in \citet{kleinberg2003value} with the help of Assumptions~\ref{assumptionf} and~\ref{assumptionfdiff} for similar but not totally the same scenarios to be fair.} Nevertheless, as argued previously, these assumptions are satisfied by widely-used parametric distribution families such as the uniform distribution and the truncated normal distribution~\citep{golrezaei2019dynamic}, hence our result still remains broadly applicable. \re{The way \citet{kleinberg2003value} constructs regret lower bound is to find a special case containing no information.
+As they say ``the expected revenue per buyer is a constant independent of the offer price outside the interval of good prices'', it provides nothing useful for learning.
+However, with \Cref{assumptionf}, it guarantees the information in each exploration and partial out this extreme situation.}

+\re{Finally, we highlight that both bounds in \Cref{sec:KnownF,sec:unknownF} match corresponding lower bounds with respect to $K$.
+From the $\Omega(\sqrt{K})$ lower bound in \citet{jin2020provably}, we directly know that results in \Cref{thm:knownf,thm:unknownf} match corresponding regret lower bounds, as the problem in \citet{jin2020provably} is a subproblem of our problem. }